 - Flush the toilet so the tank fills up to the brim with fresh water;

-- Add a few drops of food colouring to the water in the tank;
+- Add a few drops of food coloring to the water in the tank;

 - Check the toilet bowl after a while.

-If any food colouring appears in the bowl, it means you have a leaky tank, which could be costing you a substantial amount of money every month.
+If any food coloring appears in the bowl, it means you have a leaky tank, which could be costing you a substantial amount of money every month.